Force delete for misconfigured scopes

 in your delete request, the system attempts to delete the scope again, ignoring conditions that blocked the initial attempt.

-You need an Ops role to force delete a scope.
+You need an Ops role to use force delete on a scope.

 1. Send the request